“I’m sorry, we’re unable to compensate you at this time because your flight disruption was caused by circumstances beyond our control.”

 Sound a bit convenient?

 While an airline may owe passengers money for disrupted flights, the airline is protected when the disruption was caused by “extraordinary circumstances” that could not have controlled or prevented.
 So what are these “extraordinary circumstances” and why do they let the airlines off the hook?
+Let’s have a look at the rules under the European regulation ec261.

 “Extraordinary circumstances” came about because there are events that can disrupt flights that truly are beyond an airline’s control.
 For example, an airline can’t exactly prevent a snowstorm from happening or step in to make sure political unrest doesn’t affect operations.